-- Conditional 107 teachers
+- Conditional 155 teachers

-- Provisional 69 teachers
+- Provisional 71 teachers

-- Proficient 1887 teachers
+- Proficient 1953 teachers

 - 4 Highly Accomplished teacher

-- 1 Lead teacher

-Additionally, there are approximately 10 teachers who are currently actively engaged in the submission process at the higher levels of accreditation.
+Additionally, there are a number of teachers who are currently actively engaged in the submission process at the higher levels of accreditation.
 Teacher status at individual schools can be sourced directly from the School.